mattheww/gomill/gomill_docs/settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Changing the control file between runs of the same competition (or after the final run) is allowed.
-For example, it's fine to increase a completed matchup's :pl-setting:`number_of_games` and set the competition off again.
+For example, in a playoff tournament it's fine to increase a completed matchup's :pl-setting:`number_of_games` and set the competition off again.

 The intention is that nothing surprising should happen if you change the control file; of course if you change settings which affect player behaviour then result summaries might not be meaningful.

-In particular:

-- if you change a :setting-cls:`Player` definition, the new definition will be used when describing the player in reports; there'll be no record of the earlier definition, or which games were played under it.
+In particular, if you change a :setting-cls:`Player` definition, the new definition will be used when describing the player in reports; there'll be no record of the earlier definition, or which games were played under it.

-- if you change a :pl-setting-cls:`Matchup` definition, the new definition will be used when describing the matchup in reports; there'll be no record of the earlier definition, or which games were played under it.

-- if you change a :pl-setting-cls:`Matchup` definition to have different players (ie, player codes), the ringmaster will refuse to run the competition.

-- if you delete a :pl-setting-cls:`Matchup` definition, results from that matchup won't be displayed during future runs, but will be included (with some missing information) in the :action:`report` and :action:`show` output.

-If you add a :pl-setting-cls:`Matchup` definition, put it at the end of the list (or else explicitly specify the matchup ids).

-In practice, you shouldn't delete :pl-setting-cls:`Matchup` definitions (if you don't want any more games to be played, set :pl-setting:`number_of_games` to ``0``).

 If you change descriptive text, you can use the :action:`report` command line action to remake the report file.

+The documentation for each competition type has more detail on what it is safe to change.

 .. _control file techniques: